zcorpan/html-parser-book/manuscript/parser.md

         └── #text:  D
 ```

-There’s only one form element in the DOM, but otherwise the DOM is as we’d expe—wait, why is the "`D`" text node a child of `body`, and not the `form`?
+There's only one form element in the DOM, but otherwise the DOM is as we’d expe—wait, why is the "`D`" text node a child of `body`, and not the `form`?
 The "`C`" is in the same text node as the "`B`", so the `form` end tag didn’t close the `div` and the `form`.
 What happened?

-Let’s back up a bit.
+Let's back up a bit.
 Up to and including the "`B`", parsing is straightforward.

 ```html
 <form>